 This is a 1946 hillside, split level 1900 S.F. single family residence, with an attached garage built under the house, located on the north side of the Santa Monica Mountains in Los Angeles, California.
-This home is in a canyon in Woodland Hills with a view of a golf course and with mature oak, pepper, pine, cedar and eucalyptus trees on the property.
+This home, which we bought in 1983, is in a canyon in Woodland Hills with a view of a golf course and with mature oak, pepper, pine, cedar and eucalyptus trees on the property.
+Over time we have bought up vacant neighboring properties for open space, natural habitat, and water collection spaces.

 The project encompasses an addition (300 S.F.) including the kitchen and master suite; and a remodel (750 S.F.) including the living room, kitchen, master suite, and bathrooms.
 This work was completed over a 10 year period.
 The project program required maintaining all views, open space, landscaping, privacy, satisfying the needs of the owners' (an architect and landscape architect), energy efficiency, and sustainable building practices while meeting special needs.
 The kitchen was enlarged and opened up to an amazing view.
 The original master bathroom (45 S.F.), and closet (26 S.F.) were expanded into his and hers bathrooms with a shared shower between and his and hers closets and dressing areas.
 The master bedroom and hall was expanded to include a walk through office alcove and music alcove.
 The children's one bathroom and hall area were divided into two bathrooms.
 The laundry hall closet was relocated and placed in a new laundry room in a phased relocation process.